teambit/evangelist/README.md

 ## Component collection - choose and use

-All components in this frontend codebase were [contained and exposed using Bit](https://github.com/teambit/bit) as a set of independently-usable components.
-See the **[Evangelist collection on bit.dev](https://bit.dev/bit/evangelist)** to explore and integrate any component into your project.
+All components in this frontend codebase were [authored and exposed using Bit](https://github.com/teambit/bit) as a set of independently-usable components.
+See the **[Evangelist scope on bit.dev](https://bit.dev/teambit/evangelist)** to explore and integrate any component into your project.

-- Install independent components with npm/yarn.
+- Install independent components with `bbit install`
-- Use `bit import` to source and edit components locally for quick editing and integration.
+- Use `bbit import` to explore components in your local workspace and modify them to your own needs.
-- Try any component hands-on in a live playground.
+- Try any component hands-on in the docs' live playground and in the 'compositions' page.

 [![scope](./docs/scope-screenshot.png)](https://bit.dev/bit/evangelist)